tailormedia/anything-api/README.md

 - 🛍️ E-commerce: Get product details, prices and reviews
 - 📄 Operations: Submit documents to institution websites
 - 📡 Monitoring: Gather data from unstructured websites on a regular basis

+## How it works

+AnythingAPI leverages a combination of technologies to transform any website into a structured API:

+- **Web Scraping**: We utilize sophisticated web scraping techniques to extract data from websites, enabling interaction with sites that do not offer traditional APIs.
+- **Multimodal Models**: Our system employs multimodal models to interpret and understand user interfaces and web pages, allowing for seamless navigation and data extraction.
+- **Large Language Models (LLMs)**: We integrate LLMs to process and generate human-like text, enhancing the ability to interact with web content and automate tasks.
+- **Integrations**: Our platform supports integrations for sending emails and other forms of communication, ensuring that tasks such as reservations and inquiries are handled efficiently.
+- **AI Agentic Framework**: Built on the AI agentic framework of [TailorTask.ai](https://www.tailortask.ai), AnythingAPI coordinates complex tasks by deploying AI agents that can autonomously perform actions and make decisions.

 ## Installation